 Nearly 3,000 athletes are expected to compete from an estimate of 95 nations and over 45% of those athletes will likely be female–that’s the highest percentage in the history of the Olympic Winter Games.

 The U.S. finished fourth on the medal table in PyeongChang and is expected to fare a similar result in Beijing with familiar faces likely to be in the lineup–Shaun White (Carlsbad, California), Mikaela Shiffrin (Edwards, Colorado), and Nathan Chen (Salt Lake City, Utah).
-However, the Americans’ medal chances have the potential to increase with the return of NHL stars.
+Click here for the complete Team USA athlete roster for the 2022 Winter Olympics.

 How to watch the 2022 Winter Olympics on Peacock:

 Peacock will be the streaming home of the Beijing Winter Games offering live stream coverage of every single event–that’s over 2,800 hours of Olympic action.
 Additionally, viewers will also be able to enjoy the Opening and Closing Ceremonies, NBC’s nightly primetime show, full replays of all competition available immediately upon conclusion, exclusive daily studio programming, medal ceremonies, extensive highlight clips, and more.
 Click here to sign up.

 For the second consecutive Winter Games and third overall, NBC will broadcast its primetime Olympic show live across all time zones.

 What time does primetime coverage begin each night on NBC?

 - Sunday: 7:00 pm ET